DamnWidget/anaconda_go/README.md

 - [x] Pointers analysis (static dereference)
 - [ ] Integrated Debugger?

+**Note**: Not all the AnacondaGO fatures are listed below, for a full list just open the *Command Palette* and write **AnacondaGO**, you will get the full list of available operations (make sure you don't do that while your cursor is over a comment or a string as many AnacondaGO commands get automatically disabled on them).

 ### Autocompletion

 Autocompletion is always active and there is no configuration or keybindings related with it, to use just write code in your ST3